 Advanced Pain Care offers its patients a Behavioral Health program that involves a clinical evaluation to determine if the cause of the pain is due to depression, anxiety, or fear.
 In such cases, the pain care specialists also include an integrated approach to treatment along with medications and/or surgical interventions.
 These comprise different psychological and physical therapies and typically include:

-3. Physical therapy techniques such as stretching and strengthening of the body, along with pain-relieving techniques.
+- Physical therapy techniques include stretching and strengthening the body, along with pain-relieving techniques.

 Depending on the severity and cause of the pain, pain management and treatment specialists at Advanced Pain Care in Austin generally approach the treatment as follows: